Arson Defense Attorneys

 Resolution: Client pled guilty to negligent fires as a gross misdemeanor.
 It was of utmost importance to keep a felony off of his record.
 The facts pointed to his actions causing the fire.
 Still, through diligent and strategic negotiations, the client is only convicted of a gross misdemeanor offense.
 The State didn’t even agree to this plea deal, but remained silent, meaning the Court had to be convinced this was the right and just result – which was no easy feet considering the victim gave a powerful victim impact statement at sentencing.
 The client is thrilled with the outcome.

-Contact North Star Criminal Defense
+North Star Criminal Defense – Proven Success in Fighting Arson Charges

 If you are facing arson or negligent fire charges, it is imperative that you hire a Minnesota arson attorney that knows how to build up your defense on your behalf.
 North Star Criminal Defense has experience in getting favorable results for clients facing these charges throughout Minnesota.
 We have a team of investigators that are available and can discover key evidence to build a successful defense.
 We are Not Always Minnesota Nice to your benefit.
 Contact us now.